-Supervised teaching experience under the direction of a University faculty member and a classroom teacher in the student's intended teaching area.
+Supervised secondary level clinical experience, under the direction of a University faculty member, and a classroom teacher.
 Appropriate use of instructional technology is integrated into instruction and pedagogy.
 Concurrent enrollment with EDU 595.

 EDU 573 ESL Practicum (3)

 The practicum will provide educators who are planning to teach ESL in the public and private schools with an opportunity to interact with ESL teachers and students in classroom and other appropriate settings.
 Practicum students will develop understanding of the world of ESL, the challenges confronting teachers, students, and administration, and the resources available to address them.
 Focus of the practicum is practical application of knowledge and skills of teachers of ESL students, and the development of those skills.